jneug/typst-finite/src/layout.typ

   /// Number of columns per row.
   /// -> int
   columns: 4,
-  /// Spacing between states on the line.
+  /// Spacing between states in the grid.
   /// -> float
   spacing: default-style.state.radius * 2,
   /// Position of the anchor point.